Priors leading to well-behaved Coulomb and Riesz gases versus zeroth-order phase transitions -- a potential-theoretic

 \section{Abstract}

-We give a potential-theoretic characterization of measures $\mu_{0}$ which have the property that the Coulomb gas on $\mu_{0}$ is ``well-behaved'' and similarly for more general Riesz gases.
+We give a potential-theoretic characterization of measures $\mu_{0}$ which have the property that the Coulomb gas, defined with respect to the prior $\mu_{0},$ is ``well-behaved'' and similarly for more general Riesz gases.
 This means that the laws of the empirical measures of the corresponding random point process satisfy a Large Deviation Principle with a rate functional which depends continuously on the temperature, in the sense of Gamma-convergence.
-Equivalently, there is no zeroth-order phase transition at zero temperature.
-This is shown to be the case for the Hausdorff measure on a Lipschitz hypersurface.
-We also provide explicit examples of measures $\mu_{0},$ absolutely continuous with respect to Lebesgue measure, such that the corresponding 2d Coulomb exhibits a zeroth-order phase transition.
+Equivalently, there is no zeroth-order phase transition at zero temperature, in the mean field regime.
+This is shown to be the case for the Hausdorff measure on a compact Lipschitz hypersurface, as well as Lesbesgue measure on a bounded Lipschitz domain.
+We also provide constructions of priors $\mu_{0},$ absolutely continuous with respect to Lebesgue measure on a smoothly bounded domain, such that the corresponding 2d Coulomb exhibits a zeroth-order phase transition.
 This is based on relations to Ullman's criterion in the theory of orthogonal polynomials and Bernstein-Markov inequalities.

 \keywords{Statistical mechanics type models, Large deviations, Phase transitions, Fine potential theory (AMS 2000 Math.
 Subject Classification:60K35, 60F10, 82B26, 31C40)}